Mr. Madison’s War

 Although the Battle of New Orleans had no impact since the war had already ended, it made the “peace without victory” provisions of the Treaty of Ghent more acceptable to U.S. officials.
 Although nothing was gained or lost, the War of 1812 set many significant trends for the U.S.:

-First, the Federalist Party dissolved, as many were repulsed by the Federalists’ opposition to the war.
-This left the Republicans unopposed in U.S. politics until the new Democratic Party was organized in 1828.
+First, the Federalist Party ultimately dissolved, largely because their opposition to the war repulsed so many Americans.
+This left the Democratic-Republicans unopposed in U.S. politics until the new Democratic Party was organized in 1828.

-Second, the war created the notion of equating secession with treason, as many declared that the Hartford Convention was treasonous because secession was considered during a war.
-This concept inspired future politicians to declare that the Union is indivisible and secession is illegal, which ultimately led to civil war when the southern states were prohibited from seceding in 1861.
+Second, the war created the idea that secession equaled treason, as many condemned the Hartford Convention for considering secession during a war.
+This concept inspired future politicians to declare that the Union is indivisible and secession is illegal, which ultimately led to civil war when the federal government prohibited the southern states from seceding in 1861.

-Third, the war led to the ultimate destruction of Indian tribe power east of the Mississippi River.
-Without British assistance, Indian tribes were pushed out of the Ohio River Valley, and the Creek Indians were driven out of Alabama, Mississippi, and Florida.
-This war also laid the groundwork for the Seminole Wars that drove the Indians out of Florida and eventually moved all Indians to the West in the “Trail of Tears.”
+Third, the war led to the ultimate destruction of Native American power east of the Mississippi River.
+Without British help, Native tribes were pushed out of the Ohio River Valley, and the Creek Natives were driven out of Alabama, Mississippi, and Florida.
+This war also laid the groundwork for the Seminole Wars that drove the Natives out of Florida and eventually moved all Natives west in the “Trail of Tears.”

 - August 2014